change-hi/change-hi.github.io/morea/fair/05-Findable.md

 morea_enable_toc: true
 ---

+# Findable

+This section will describe what it means for a scholarly resource to be findable.

 > ## For data & software to be findable:
 >
 > F1. (meta)data are assigned a globally unique and eternally persistent identifier or PID